business-thiem/ai-moodJournal/README.md

 - create tests folder at root : create write tests.
 See home.test.tsx as sample
 - run tests with `npm test`
+- `npm build` if you want to build locally without vercel

 #### Vercel Deploy Config: